ppy/osu-wiki/wiki/Tournaments/OWC/2019/en.md

 4. Teams will have to play the map pool twice at a designated time.
 Their best combined score will be used for seeding.
 5. The mappool will be played in the order listed above.
 6. Each team must have 4 players for each map.
 They can be exchanged freely after a map is concluded.
-7. There will be a 5 minute break in between the first and second playthrough of the map pool.
+7. There will be a 5-minute break in between the first and second playthrough of the map pool.
 8. All teams will play their qualifiers in separate rooms. *We suggest teams not to broadcast or share their results to avoid seed manipulation*.
 9. The top 32 seeded teams will advance to the Round of 32.
 10. Following the Qualifiers, Double Elimination stages will be played.
 This means that the winner moves to the next stage and the losing team gets moved to the Loser bracket.